Dr. Hal Crimmel (2001), Brady Distinguished Professor of English

 Honors 1540: Place, Landscape Painting and American Literature

-- Desert Water: The Future of Utah's Water Resources. ed.
-Hal Crimmel.
-(Salt Lake City: University of Utah Press, 2014).
+- Desert Water: The Future of Utah's Water Resources.
+Edited by Hal Crimmel.
+Salt Lake City: University of Utah Press, 2014.

 - Teaching About Place: Learning from the Land.
-Eds. and introduction Laird Christensen and Hal Crimmel.
+Coedited with Laird Christensen and Hal Crimmel.
 Reno: University of Nevada Press, 2008.

 - Dinosaur: Four Seasons on the Green and Yampa Rivers.
 Tucson: University of Arizona Press, 2007.

-- Teaching in the Field: Working with Students in the Outdoor Classroom, Ed.
-Hal Crimmel.
+- Teaching in the Field: Working with Students in the Outdoor Classroom, Edited by Hal Crimmel.
 Salt Lake City: University of Utah Press, 2003.

 - “Time and Chance on a High Desert River.”
 Terrain.org: A Journal of the Built and Natural Environments 30 (Fall 2012).